atomisthq/docs/docs/developer/custom-events.md

 > Note: The types are generated in `<project root>/lib/typings/types.ts`

-With our mutation file created and types generated we are ready to define our command handler; here's an example:
+With our mutation file created and types generated we are ready to define our command handler.
+Here's an example:

 ```typescript
 import {AddSampleEventMutation, AddSampleEventMutationVariables} from "../../typings/types";